 -

-What are the common myths and misconceptions about medical school and medical careers?
-Come and learn from medical students what to believe/not believe based on their own experiences! -
+What are the common myths and misconceptions about applying to and attending PhD programs?
+Come and learn from current Yale PhD students what to believe/not believe based on their own experiences! -

-What are the common myths and misconceptions about medical school and medical careers?
-Come and learn from medical students what to believe/not believe based on their own experiences! -
+What are the common myths and misconceptions about applying to and attending PhD programs?
+Come and learn from current Yale PhD students what to believe/not believe based on their own experiences!

 We’re here to help!